 The trick is to keep bedtime as close to their normal routine as possible.
 But before they’re off to sleep, you’ll want to keep them occupied.
 Having some activities or games planned in the early evening will help to keep them distracted while tiring them out.
-If you can also incorporate something fun and active into the day, even better!
+Even better if you can incorporate something fun and active into the day!